 Research agreement – A document that serves as a primary means of clarifying and confirming mutual expectations and, where appropriate, commitments between researchers and communities.

-Research directive – Written instructions used to express an individual’s preferences for participation in future research, in the event that the individual loses capacity.
+Research directive – Written instructions used to express an individual’s preferences for participation in future research, in the event that the individual loses decision-making capacity.
 It is intended to guide the individual’s authorized third party in deciding whether or not to give substitute consent for the individual to participate in research.

 Research ethics board (REB) – A body of researchers, community members, and others with specific expertise (e.g. in ethics, in relevant research disciplines) established by an institution to review the ethical acceptability of all research involving humans conducted within the institution’s jurisdiction or under its auspices.